FAQ’s for Selling

-What's the difference between an 'Exclusive' and an 'Open' listing?
+What’s the difference between an exclusive and an open agreement -?

 An Exclusive listing is when one agency is appointed – by way of a Form 6 – to advertise your home for sale exclusively during a specific time frame, usually a minimum of 30 days & up to a maximum of 90 days per agreement.
 Once the end date has passed, the listing can continue as an ‘Open Listing’, another exclusive agreement can be signed again for another term, or another agency can be appointed.

 An open listing has only an open date, with no end date of appointment, and any number of agencies are able to advertise your home for sale.
 You are only expected to pay commission to the agent who sells your home.

 Although there is nothing stopping you from making an offer, it is always safer to have your finances, or a conditional approval in place.
 This can save any disappointment in the long run.

 A CMA is a printed booklet of information that determines the approximate price your home will sell for.
 It contains sales information about your local area, and other properties within range (radius specified on individual CMA) similar to your home that have sold or are currently on the market obtained from an online database.

 How is an appraisal with an agent different from a valuation with a bank?

 An appraisal done by a Real Estate Agent is an approximation based on the current market conditions and comparable properties that have sold or are currently listed; it is the professional opinion of the agent, and remains an estimation only.

 A valuation is carried out by a licensed Valuer, who is required to base their report on facts as they are legally responsible for the information they provide.
 A valuer will measure the property, record details on the number and type of rooms, along with fixtures, fittings and any improvements.
 A property’s unique attributes will also be taken into account (location, building structure, building faults, access and any planning restrictions).
 A valuation is usually a paid service.

 How long will my property take to sell?